Living Room. Early Morning Hours. A dramatic scene for three characters. Roxy doesn’t want her husband’s brother living with them anymore.

 Tom: (beat) Are you done?

 Roxy: He came here and it was only supposed to be a couple days and it’s been six months!
-Six months of finding his dirty underwear stuffed in a couch, his socks always scattered around, his dirty jeans always creeping up on some piece of furniture, he burps, he farts, he forgets to flush the toilet when he shits and he eats EVERYTHING in the fridge.
+Six months of finding his dirty underwear stuffed in a couch, his socks always scattered around, his dirty jeans always creeping up on some piece of furniture, he burps, he farts, he forgets to flush the toilet when he goes to the toilet and he eats EVERYTHING in the fridge.
 Everything!
 He spends no time with his niece and—

 Billy comes out from behind backdoor.